The only way you can create excess inventory is by having excess manpower.

 Or perhaps overspecialization?

 SAFe teams have a choice of Agile methods.
-Most use ScrumXP, a lightweight, effective, and ubiquitous method for managing work.
-Some teams, however, particularly System Teams, and maintenance teams, choose to apply Kanban as their primary method.
-In these contexts, the response mandate, the rapid-fire nature of the work, fast-changing priorities, and the lower value of planning what exactly will be done in the next Iteration all lead them to this choice.
+Most use Scrum, a lightweight, and popular method for managing work.
+Teams that develop new code also apply Extreme Programming (XP) practices to bring focus to software engineering and code quality.
+Some teams, however—particularly System Teams, operations, and maintenance teams—choose to apply Kanban as their primary method.
+In these contexts, the rapid-fire nature of the work, the fast-changing priorities, and the lower value of planning activities for the next Iteration all lead them to this choice.

 Visualizing Flow and Limiting WIP

 To get started teams typically build an approximation of their current process flow and define some initial WIP limits.
 Figure 1 shows an example of one team’s initial Kanban board, which captures their current workflow states: analyze, review, build, and integrate and test.